CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/records.md

 ### InformationRecords

-Represents informational context destined for the host or user that occurs during PowerShell's execution.
+Represents general information output when running a PowerShell command or script.

 | | |
 |--------------------|---------------------------|